 Parish Pastoral Council

-Our Parish Pastoral Council (PPC), which generally meets on the first Tuesday of each month, is constituted in accordance with the Statutes For Parish Pastoral Councils (the Statutes), as promulgated by the Archbishop in April 2008 for the Archdiocese of Cape Town, with the objective of collaborating with our parish priest, Fr.
-Frank Conlisk, in a consultative and advisory capacity in the mission of the parish.
+Our Parish Pastoral Council (PPC), which generally meets every six weeks on a Tuesday evening, is constituted, is constituted in accordance with the Statutes For Parish Pastoral Councils (the Statutes), as promulgated by the Archbishop in April 2008 for the Archdiocese of Cape Town, with the objective of collaborating with our parish priest in a consultative and advisory capacity in the mission of the parish.

 The Statutes provide that the PPC comprises the parish priest who is President of the Council, our deacon, elected members of the parish, representatives of approved parish associations and religious and secular institutions together with parishioners appointed by the parish priest.